We’re always looking for must-do Upstate New York experiences, and our most recent trip up was no different.

 Where is Olana State Historic Site?

-We truly had no idea what we were in for, and to be honest further, I had starred “Olana” in my Google Maps before we left for our trip, just because it looked like it was a patch of green that we could access right off Route 9G if we crossed the Rip Van Winkle Bridge from Catskill to Hudson during our Upstate NY itinerary.
+We truly had no idea what we were in for, and to be honest further, I had starred “Olana” in my Google Maps before we left for our trip, just because it looked like it was a patch of green that we could access right off Route 9G if we crossed the Rip Van Winkle Bridge from Catskill to Hudson during our Hudson Valley itinerary.

 What we had not previously known was that Olana is undoubtedly one of the best places to take pictures in all of New York State.